Upward Arrow Icon - Navigation

 2. Convert Lottie to Video or GIF

-Since PowerPoint doesn’t support .json directly, you need to import and convert it.
+As PowerPoint can't handle .json files directly, you have to bring in and convert it.

 Option A: Convert to GIF